 Patience by Daniel Clowes

-Arguably the most-anticipated release in any published form in 2016 comes from Daniel Clowes, a legend in the the publishing world and the man who created Ghost World.
+Arguably the most-anticipated release in any published form in 2016 comes from Daniel Clowes, a legend in the publishing world and the man who created Ghost World.
 Patience is the award-winning, critically-acclaimed cartoonist’s first major release in five years and it’s well worth the wait.
 This psychedelic, genre-bending, sci-fi love story is pure Clowesian, full of melancholic humor that will make you gasp, laugh or cry — all on the same page.
-It’s an unparalleled time traveller tale with uncanny plot shifting, yet its message and meaning are timeless.
+It’s an unparalleled time traveler tale with uncanny plot shifting, yet its message and meaning are timeless.
 It’s the perfect immersive read for a summer vacation.

 Fight Club 2 by Chuck Palahniuk

-The idea of a sequel to the ground-breaking book and even-better David Fincher movie adaptation starring Brad Pitt seems almost sacrilegious, but if you can have not one, but two Hangover sequels, I guess Fight Club 2 doesn’t sound like that bad of an idea.
+The idea of a sequel to the groundbreaking book and even-better David Fincher movie adaptation starring Brad Pitt seems almost sacrilegious, but if you can have not one, but two Hangover sequels, I guess Fight Club 2 doesn’t sound like that bad of an idea.
 The good news regarding this comic book sequel is that it’s the brainchild of original novelist Chuck Palahniuk, a gifted and controversial writer whose last few offerings have had a lukewarm reception.
-Set a decade after the ending of the original Fight Club, part two is told from the perspective of a kindler, gentler Tyler Durden as he chillaxes in the subconscious of now-domesticated Sebastian (the narrator of the original Fight Club who was played in the movie by Edward Norton).
+Set a decade after the ending of the original Fight Club, part two is told from the perspective of a kinder, gentler Tyler Durden as he chillaxes in the subconscious of now-domesticated Sebastian (the narrator of the original Fight Club who was played in the movie by Edward Norton).
 The love triangle between Marla/Sebastian/Tyler remains at the center of this dark comedy that plays out more like a greatest hits package than out-of-the-box storytelling that made the original so great.

 The Deadpool Collection by Daniel Way